-When the first two principles of Kanban are in place, work flows freely and just feels easy.
-Your attention, therefore, should be focused on any interruptions in flow.
-These represent opportunities for additional visualization and process improvement.
+When the first two principles of Kanban are in place, workflows freely and just feels easy.
+Your attention, therefore, should be focused on any interruptions in flow, which represent opportunities for additional visualization and process improvement.

 Principle #4 – Continuous Improvement

 Kanban isn’t something that is ever “finished.”
 The approach requires constant monitoring and analysis to look for the next best way to improve.
-Conditions, resources, and customer demands change over time, so it is always important to assess flow and look for blockers or friction that can be alleviated.
+Conditions, resources, and customer demands change over time, so it is essential to assess flow and look for blockers or friction teams can remove.